 What is the point of anything?

-Unfortunately, April’s avoidance of talking about their problems and working through them only worsened it.
+Unfortunately, April’s avoidance of talking about and working through their problems only worsened it.

 Sweeping it under the rug and pretending it isn’t there doesn’t solve anything.

-For April Wheeler, her avoidance brewed into resentment, which ultimately consumed her.
+For April Wheeler, her avoidance brewed into resentment, ultimately consuming her.